Church history can be a journey through doctrinal

 their crops in Sofala, Mozambique.

-1587 - All foreigners ordered out of Japan.
-Manteo became the first American Indian to be
+1587 - All foreigners were ordered out of Japan.
+Manteo became the first Native American to

 1590 - A book by Belgian pastor Hadrian Saravia had a chapter arguing that the Great